danawoodman/sketchup-vistools/README.md

 ## Installation

-Copy the file `VisTools.rb` and the directory `VisTools` into your SketchUp plugin directory:
+Copy the file `load_VisTools.rb` and the directory `IntrepidBear/VisTools/` into your SketchUp plugin directory:

 On a **Mac** it is usually here: